Skip to main content

 Independent Contractor Agreements: Top 5 Things They Can Do for You

-With more businesses needing to employ independent contractors versus full-time employees, the all important line between employee and contractor has been in the news again this tax season.
-One way to clarify matters and avoid misclassifying an employee: an independent contractor agreement.
+With more businesses choosing to employ independent contractors versus full-time employees, the all-important line between employee and contractor has been in the news.
+How do you know how to clarify your responsibilities to self-employed individuals like freelancers versus your full-time employees so that you don’t get in a bind?
+One way is by using an independent contractor agreement.

-One highly advised way to do this is to put an independent contractor agreement in place.
+One good way to do this is to put an independent contractor agreement in place.
 Here are five key things an independent contractor agreement can do to help you.

-2. Specify the work to be performed, along with the rate to be paid and details about how and when payment will be made.
+2. Specify the work to be performed, the amount of time (part-time, full-time, or a specific number of hours) along with the rate to be paid (minimum wage, hourly wage, a set amount), and details about how and when payment will be made.

 3. Specify who will pay expenses and provide supplies.
-(Typically, expense and supplies are provided by the independent contractor.)
+(Typically, expenses and supplies are provided by the independent contractor but for specific projects, the business may provide a laptop, office space, or other needed items.)

-4. Specify that the independent contractor in fact has any necessary licenses or permits, and has their own liability insurance.
+4. Specify that the independent contractor has any necessary licenses or permits and has their own liability insurance.

 5. Clarify how the agreement may be terminated and specify how any disputes will be resolved (in arbitration for example).

 As with the wide variety of work an independent contractor can perform, the agreement can be shaped to your needs.
-In coming up with the details, keep in mind the hallmarks of an employee versus a contractor.
+In coming up with the details, keep in mind the hallmarks of an employee versus contractor relationship and the possible benefits of hiring a contractor for your next project.
+If you have any questions about how best to put together your independent contractor agreement make sure to reach out to a local attorney familiar with employment laws in your area.

 Was this helpful?